 One of the most powerful actions pro-lifers can take is showing the victims of abortion in the public square.
-Watch the two-minute video below on the Pro-Life Action League’s “Face the Truth” campaign which we have held every summer for the last 16 years:
+Watch the two-minute video below on the Pro-Life Action League’s “Face the Truth” campaign which we have held every summer since the year 2000:

 This tactic is controversial and must be handled carefully, but lives are saved when people are faced with the images of the horror of abortion that they may never have sought out on their own.

 There are many circumstances where showing the victims of abortion is especially appropriate.
 If Planned Parenthood or another abortion group are holding a fundraiser, it is vital that their donors see what they’re supporting when they fund these groups.

 If a pro-abortion politician is holding an event, their supporters should see the victims as well.
 Or if they’re supporting a piece of pro-abortion legislation, a protest featuring abortion victim photos would be appropriate too.